edpichler/snippets.pichler.network/content/docs/linux/_index.md

 ```
 Then you can edit your ufw with `sudo ufw status numbered` and `sudo ufw delete #`.

-## Find duplicate files in Windows and Linux

-*Tip*: Sometimes is better to create hardlinks instead of deleting the duplicated files.
-Hardlinks and symlinks almost does not use space.

-Generate a list of duplicated files:

-`rdfind -makeresultsfile true .` or  `fdupes -R .` does the job.

-`rfind` can replace the duplicated files with hard and symbolic links.
-The flag is `rdfind -makehardlinks true .` I tested and it worked in both, Windows and Linux.

-And, the flag `-makeresultsfile true` is self explaining.

 ## Changing permissions in files and directories